peteroupc/CBOR/docs/PeterO.DataUtilities.md

  Gets the Unicode code point just before the given index of the string.

        <b>Parameters:</b>

  * <i>str</i>: The parameter  <i>str</i>
  is a text string.

  * <i>index</i>: Index of the current position into the string.

- * <i>surrogateBehavior</i>: Specifies what kind of value to return if the previous character is an unpaired surrogate code point: if 0, return the replacement character (U+FFFD); if 1, return the value of the surrogate code point; if neither 0 nor 1, return -1.
+ * <i>surrogateBehavior</i>: Specifies what kind of value to return if the previous character is an unpaired surrogate code point: if 0, return the replacement character (U + FFFD); if 1, return the value of the surrogate code point; if neither 0 nor 1, return -1.

 <b>Return Value:</b>